-You can tell when they’re ripe because the husks open up, as you can see above, exposing the shell underneath (and the almond nut is inside the shell).
+You can tell when almonds start to ripen because the husks open up, as you can see above.
+This exposes the shell underneath (and the almond nut is inside the shell).

-This week we started picking them because some of them had started opening up.
-The other indication they’re ready is that some are on the ground.
+The other indication they’re ready is that some will have fallen from the tree to the ground.
 The third test is to eat a couple of almonds and see how they taste.

 In past years we’ve found fallen almonds are a pain to find in the grass.
 This is particularly true if we’ve let it grow quite long underneath the almond trees (which we’ve been guilty of, many times).

-We had varying degrees of success in terms of (a) getting understorey plants established, and (b) keeping the weeds (especially couch grass and kukuyu) under control.
-We’ll bring you the results in another blog.
+Each treatment was followed with planting understory plants (eg marigolds) into the mulch/weeds.
+To date, we’ve had varying degrees of success in terms of (a) getting understorey plants established, and (b) keeping the weeds (especially couch grass and kikuyu) under control.

-However, one thing that definitely worked was making the process of picking up fallen nuts from the ground much easier.
+However, one thing that definitely worked was that doing anything to get rid of long grass before harvest time definitely makes the process of picking up fallen nuts from the ground much easier.

-After we’ve picked, we remove the husks before we store the nuts, and then we shell them as we need them through the year as they stay much fresher in the shell.
+After we’ve picked, we remove the husks before we store the nuts.
+We only shell the nuts as we need them through the year as they stay much fresher in the shell.

 Our eight trees supply us with enough nuts for eating all year.
 Plus we grind some into almond meal to use in cooking, as we make a lot of gluten-free meals.